Tarragon Rice Pilaf is scrumptious and good as a main dish or side dish salad.

 - 2 tablespoons olive oil

 - 3-4 shallots peeled and minced, about 3 tablespoons

 - 3 cups homemade vegetable stock

-- 1 cup wild rice
+- 1 cup wild rice uncooked

 - 3 cups cooked long-grain brown rice See note if you do not have cooked rice

-- 1 cup tiny peas, cooked and cooled
+- 1 cup tiny peas cooked and cooled

-- 1/4 cup olive oil
+- ¼ cup olive oil

-- 1 tablespoon fresh tarragon leaves, chopped
+- 1 tablespoon fresh tarragon leaves chopped, or 1 teaspoon dried

 - In a large bowl, mix the wild rice, brown rice, peas, and cooked shallots.